Covid 19 outbreak: Second Omicron case in community as Auckland moves to orange, Waiheke Island on edge after infected DJ visits - NZ Herald

 "That hasn't been the case here and that's very disappointing.

-"It is of course a reminder that while many of us feel like were over Covid, Covid-19 is not over with us."
+"It is of course a reminder that while many of us feel like we're over Covid, Covid-19 is not over with us."

 Etheridge has travelled to New Zealand on a critical purpose visa three times since March 2020.